-This section lists the configuration file parameters that affect cloning with BCP API and bcp utility.
+This section lists the configuration file parameters that affect cloning with BCP API and the bcp utility.
 SQL Server Clients on Windows use the bcp utility by default.

 You can make the SQL Server Client use the BCP API, which allows the program to perform bulk loader operations by making BCP API calls, which operate like SQL statements.
 This produces more overlap between the Client and the load operations, resulting in a much smoother flow of data.
-We have had some problems with the BCP API, which lead us to change the default mode of operations to use the bcp utility which is more reliable.
+It is recommended to use the bcp utility which has been a more reliable option.

-It is recommended that you use multi-threaded updates, as this allows multiple tables to be loaded simultaneously by different threads which increases the resource utilization and offers all the advantages of multi-threaded updates when doing data extraction.
+It is recommended to use multi-threaded updates, as this allows multiple tables to be loaded simultaneously by different threads which increases the resource utilization and offers all the advantages of multi-threaded updates when doing data extraction.